ALPHA PHI OMEGA

 b.
 The President shall preside at all Chapter and Executive Committee meetings.
 The President shall serve as ex-officio member of all Chapter committees.

 c.
-The President shall appoint, with the approval of the Active Brotherhood, the Parliamentarian, Sergeant-at-Arms, Leadership Coordinator, and any special committees necessary for expediency in carrying out the Chapter program.
+The President shall appoint, with the approval of the Active Brotherhood, the Parliamentarian, Sergeant-at-Arms, Leadership Coordinator, Diversity Chair, and any special committees necessary for expediency in carrying out the Chapter program.

 d.
 The President shall become thoroughly familiar with procedures as prescribed in the current revision of Robert’s Rules of Order.